FabioGuin/livewire-searchable-select/README.md

 | **search-limit-results** | *Int - optional* max results to view in the dropdown | Define the lenght of result for dropdown; default: 10                                                                                                                                                                           | ```:search-limit-results="15"```                                 |
 | **input-extra-classes**  | *String - optional* add extra classes                | Define the extra classes for the input, anyway each element has a class without defined attributes that can be exploited for customization, for example: "select-searchable-input", "select-searchable-input-clear-value", etc. | ```input-extra-classes="mt-3"```                                 |
 | **input-placeholder**    | *String - optional* placeholder name                 | Define the placeholder for select input                                                                                                                                                                                         | ```input-placeholder="Select country"```                         |

+## model-app-scope
+With this parameter you can define a query scope of the model to filter the search results in a complex way (see official Laravel documentation).
+This makes the component even more flexible and usable in multiple contexts.
+Remember to use a string with the **camel case** syntax without specifying that it is a "_scope_" (see example).

 ## Customization
 **Livewire Select** is designed to be easily customizable.
 You can publish and modify the configuration, views, and language files to suit your needs.